Edward F. W. Ellis: Memorialization

 Ellis was a longtime member of Freemasonry, having been a member of Felicity Lodge #102, Orion Chapter #42 Royal Arch Masons, Connell Council #18 Royal & Select Masons, Lafayette Lodge F. & A.M. (in Nevada, California, part of the Grand Lodge of Wisconsin), Nevada Lodge #13 F. & A.M., and a founding member of the Star of the East Lodge #166 A.F. & A.M., which is still in existence.
 The E.F.W.
 Ellis Lodge #633 is named in tribute to Ellis and meets in the same building as the Star of the East Lodge.

 The Ellis Arts Academy, an elementary school within the Rockford School District, is named after him.
-There has been a public elementary school building named after Ellis since the first one named for him in 1868 and that first Ellis School building existed until 2020, and was formerly the nucleus of the (St Thomas) Bishop Muldoon Catholic High School and was part of the west side location of the Crusader's Clinic healthcare organization.
+There has been a public elementary school building named after Ellis since the first one named for him in 1868, and that first Ellis School building existed until 2020, and was formerly the nucleus of the (St Thomas) Bishop Muldoon Catholic High School and was part of the west side location of the Crusader's Clinic healthcare organization.
 The area around the school is commonly known informally as Ellis Park.
-Also Ellis Street in San Francisco, California, is also named for Ellis as well as one in the city of Rockford.
+Both Ellis Street in San Francisco, California, and Ellis Street in the city of Rockford are named for Ellis.

 The Ellis family plot is directly adjacent to the NorthMain Street side of the Greenwood Cemetery offices.
-His weather worn gravestone is inscribed: "Ellis, Edward F.W., Lieutenant Colonel in the 15th Regiment Ill Vol, Killed in Action during the battle of Shiloh".
-His wife Lucy is buried next to him with other members of his family in the plot.
+His gravestone is inscribed: "Ellis, Edward F.W., Lieutenant Colonel in the 15th Regiment Ill Vol, Killed in Action during the battle of Shiloh".
+His wife, Lucy, is buried next to him with other members of his family in the plot.

 His uniform and sword were on display at the Winnebago County War Memorial building in downtown Rockford, across the street from the Main Library, for several years.
-However, these items are not currently on display because the location of these items is not known.
+However, these items are not currently on display because their location is unknown.